Assessing a Child's Development & Referring to a Regional Center

 1. Include referrals to appropriate agencies if necessary.

-2. Document these recommendations in the child’s Health Notebook in CWS/CMS.
+2. Document these recommendations as a contact in CWS/CMS and any diagnosis/treatment in the child’s Health Notebook in CWS/CMS.

 MAT Coordinator / Service Linkage Specialist (SLS) Responsibilities